wouterboomsma/eigency/README.md

 ```
 from eigency.core cimport *
 ```
-In addition, in the `setup.py`, the include directories must be set up to include the eigency includes.
+In addition, in the `setup.py` file, the include directories must be set up to include the eigency includes.
 This can be done by calling the `get_includes` function in the `eigency` module:
 ```
 import eigency
 ...